 Grant Length9 Months

 The Fulbright Commission in Brussels offers 6 English Teaching Assistant Awards to Belgium per year.
-Assistants teach approximately 12 hours per week; activities vary depending on the needs of the students and host institution teachers.
+Assistants are expected to have about 12 contact hours per week with students; activities vary depending on the needs of the students and host institution teachers, and these 12 contact hours do not include prep time for work in front of the classroom.
 Assistants may be able to enroll in limited courses, including language courses, upon agreement with the host institution on arrival.

 Prior to departure from the U.S., the Fulbright Commission will organize a virtual pre-departure orientation for Fulbright grantees to Belgium and Luxembourg.
 Grantees will be required to attend an in-country orientation with the Fulbright Commission in Brussels upon arrival in September.
 For Fulbright English Teaching Assistants, the orientation includes an ETA Training Day focused on teaching skills and cultural differences.

 Candidates to the Fulbright English Teaching Assistant Program should be well-rounded, articulate individuals with the skills and motivation needed to assist in teaching American studies and English language to Belgian students at the pre-university and/or university level.
 Students with an academic background or professional experience in a related field (e.g., literature, linguistics) should make sure to state this in their applications.
 Applications from candidates holding Bachelor's or Master's degrees in any field will be accepted, but preference may be given to students with prior teaching experience.